-MDT management should be the hallmark of both treatment and patient selection.
-The timing of metastasectomy vis-à-vis systemic therapy is complex and requires expert input, as does the risk/benefit assessment of local therapies, including surgical resection versus SABR/stereotactic body radiotherapy, versus percutaneous ablation versus systemic therapy alone.
-An anecdotal literature supports metastasectomy for diseases prone to indolent progression, such as some sarcomas, renal carcinoma, some melanomas, lung cancers, carcinoid tumors, and colorectal carcinomas.
-Surgery is preferred in patients who will tolerate resection for tumors such as germ cell cancers, where residual disease may be primarily teratoma but may devolve into malignant tissue if left in situ.
-Surgery is preferred for patients with chemoradiotherapy-insensitive disease such as renal cell carcinoma and melanoma.

-The advent of targeted therapies and immunotherapy has changed the landscape in those latter tumor types substantially in recent years, but although responses to immunotherapy can be prolonged and significant, they still apply only to the minority of patients (major response in approximately 20%).
+Multi-disciplinary team (MDT) management should be the hallmark of both treatment and patient selection.
+The timing of metastasectomy vis a vis systemic therapy is complex and requires expert input as does the risk/benefit assessment of local therapies, including surgical resection vs stereotactic ablative body radiation (SABR) / stereotactic body radiation therapy (SBRT), vs percutaneous ablation vs systemic therapy alone.
+An anecdotal literature supports metastasectomy for diseases prone to indolent progression such as some sarcomas, renal carcinoma, some melanomas, lung cancers, carcinoid tumors, colorectal carcinomas.
+Surgery is preferred in patients who will tolerate resection for tumors such as germ cell cancers where residual disease may be primarily teratoma but may devolve into malignant tissue if left in situ.
+Surgery is preferred for patients with chemoradiotherapy insensitive disease such as renal cell carcinoma and melanoma.
+The advent of targeted therapies and immunotherapy has changed the landscape in those latter tumor types substantially in recent years, but while responses to immunotherapy can be prolonged and significant, they still apply only to the minority of patients (major response in approximately 20%).
 Responses to targeted therapies are more common, but of shorter duration, so PM remains a consideration.
-The timing of resection and the role of neoadjuvant or adjuvant systemic therapy, or both, is poorly informed by the literature.
+The timing of resection as well as the role of neoadjuvant and/or adjuvant systemic therapy is poorly informed by the literature.

-In the clinical scenario of isolated pulmonary metastases, the medical oncologist's role is to estimate overall prognosis, assess the utility of systemic therapy, and provide input on the necessity, intent, and timing of resection.
-Important factors to consider are status of the primary, recurrence-free survival, natural history of the disease, pathology, genotype, and availability of effective systemic treatment.
-An initial course of immunotherapy or targeted therapy may be appropriate for some diseases (melanoma or renal cell cancer), reserving resection as consolidation to render a patient disease free or as salvage in case of symptomatic resistant disease [26].

-There is growing interest in controlling metastatic sites with local measures, which is an active area of research [27, 28].
-Especially in cases of actionable molecular alterations, a large portion of patients continue systemic therapy despite radiographic progression, assuming an established global benefit [29].
-In these patients, focus is shifting to the treatment of individual metastatic sites in combination with ongoing systemic treatment.
-However, there is generally limited value in "adjuvant" therapy especially chemotherapy-for a patient rendered disease free through resection (eg, in cases of colorectal cancer or sarcoma).
+In the clinical scenario of isolated pulmonary metastases, the medical oncologist's role is to estimate overall prognosis, assess the utility of systemic therapy and provide input on the necessity, intent and timing of resection.
+Important factors to consider are status of the primary, recurrence free survival, natural history of the disease, pathology and genotype, and availability of effective systemic treatment.
+An initial course of immunotherapy or targeted therapy may be appropriate for some diseases (melanoma, renal cell cancer), reserving resection as consolidation to render a patient disease free or as salvage in case of symptomatic resistant disease.
+[26] There is growing interest in controlling metastatic sites with local measures, which is an active area of research.
+[27, 28] Especially in cases of actionable molecular alterations, a large portion of patients continue systemic therapy despite radiographic progression, assuming an established global benefit.
+[29] In these cases, focus is shifting to the treatment of individual metastatic sites in combination with ongoing systemic treatment.
+However, there is generally limited value in "adjuvant" therapy - especially chemotherapy - for a patient rendered disease free through resection (e.g. in cases of colorectal cancer or sarcoma).

-There is no literature guidance regarding timing of PM relative to completion of systemic therapy or safe duration of cessation of wound healing inhibiting targeted therapy before surgery.
-A common anecdotal practice is to achieve "maximal" systemic control before PM.
+There is no literature guidance regarding timing of PM relative to completion of systemic therapy or safe duration of cessation of wound healing inhibiting targeted therapy prior to surgery.
+A common anecdotal practice is to achieve "maximal" systemic control prior to PM.
 If serial imaging a few weeks apart shows stable response without further shrinkage and functional status is good, PM or ablation is performed soon thereafter.
-Most tyrosine kinase inhibitors used in lung cancer have minimal effect on wound healing.
-In the case of driver mutations, interrupting therapy is undesirable.
-Hence endothelial growth factor receptor tyrosine kinase inhibitors, for example, are generally interrupted only 1 to 2 days before surgery and resumed 1 or 2 days after.
+Most tyrosine kinase inhibitors (TKIs) used in lung cancer have minimal effect on wound healing.
+In the case of driver mutations, it's undesirable to interrupt therapy.
+Hence EGFR TKIs, for example, are generally interrupted only a day or 2 prior to surgery and resumed a day or 2 after.